🧡 Skip to main content🔍 Skip to search

 Schedule daily 11:30 PM

-Finish the configuration of the Task Scheduler Trigger and note that it appears in the Triggers tab of Task Wizard.
+Finish the configuration of the Task Scheduler Trigger and note that it now appears in the Triggers tab of the Task Wizard.

 Task Wizard: Triggers · Task Scheduler